wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/4-understand-custom-functions.md

 Custom functions are available in Excel on the following platforms.

-- Windows (version 1904 or later, connected to an Office 365 subscription)
+- Windows (connected to an Office 365 subscription)
-- Mac (version 16.24 or later, connected to an Office 365 subscription)
+- Mac (connected to an Office 365 subscription)
 - web browser